Table of contents

 - 120 g ice water as needed

-- egg wash: 1 large egg beaten with 1 tbsp milk
+- egg wash: 1 large egg beaten with 1 tablespoon milk

 - turbinado sugar for sprinkling